 - 9) A production possibilities frontier will shift outward FOR ALL OF THE FOLLOWING REASONS EXCEPT

 - A) a technological improvement.

 - B) an increase in the stock of capital.

 - C) an increase in the labour force.

-- D) opportunity cost is increasing.
+- D) an increase in opportunity cost.

-- E) none of the above.
+- E) an increase in human capital.